-In connection with the L-3 Acquisition Agreement, the Company anticipated entering into a transition services agreement with Lockheed Martin pursuant to which Lockheed Martin would provide to L-3 and its subsidiaries (and L-3 would provide to Lockheed Martin) certain corporate services of a type previously provided at costs consistent with past practices until December 31, 1997 (or, in the case of Communications Systems -- East (formerly known as Communications Systems -- Camden), for a period of up to 18 months after the Closing).
+In connection with the L-3 Acquisition Agreement, Holdings and the Company anticipated entering into a transition services agreement with Lockheed Martin pursuant to which Lockheed Martin would provide to L-3 and its subsidiaries (and L-3 would provide to Lockheed Martin) certain corporate services of a type previously provided at costs consistent with past practices until December 31, 1997 (or, in the case of Communication Systems - -- East (formerly known as Communication Systems -- Camden), for a period of up to 18 months after the Closing).
 Lockheed Martin is providing L-3 the services contemplated by the proposed transaction services agreement in the absence of any executed agreement.
-The parties also entered into supply agreements which reflect previously existing inter-company work transfer agreements or similar support arrangements.
+The parties also entered into supply agreements which reflect previously existing inter-company work transfer agreements or similar support arrangements upon prices and other terms consistent with previously existing arrangements.
 Holdings, the Company and Lockheed Martin have entered into certain subleases of real property and cross-licenses of intellectual property.